 To determine the size of birdshot, just subtract the shot size from .17″.
 So, 7 1/2 birdshot is .095″ in diameter (.17 – .075 = .095).
 This is not the case with other types of shot like BB and buckshot.
 That being said, while there are exceptions, those other shot sizes larger than .17″ generally increase in size in a pretty uniform manner as well.

 Most shotgun shells are loaded with lead shot and it’s best to assume that’s what you’re dealing with if the box doesn’t say anything about it one way or another.
-Of all the materials commonly used to produce shot, lead is the most dense.
+Of the materials commonly used to produce shot, lead is the most dense (with a handful of exceptions, like tungsten).
 This means that a given number of individual lead pellets will weigh more than the same number of pellets of the same diameter made out of some other material.
-More on this later.

 With all of those things in mind, we can determine that the box of 20 gauge shells we’ve been talking about contains approximately 306 lead pellets that are .095″ in diameter (350 7 1/2 size pellets in an ounce multiplied by 7/8 of an ounce).